lucky-mango/testing_components/PWM/readme.txt

-This code is just to showcase PWM capabilities.
-Check the voltage at pin 23 and GND, it must give u 50% of the usual outuput of the esp32 via that pin which is around 1.6 Volts.
+This code is designed to demonstrate the PWM (Pulse Width Modulation) capabilities of the ESP32.
+To verify its functionality, measure the voltage between pin 23 and GND.
+The voltage should be approximately 50% of the ESP32's typical output, which is around 1.6 volts.
+This confirms the correct operation of the PWM signal at the specified duty cycle.